cortex-js/cortex-js.github.io/kb-compute-engine.md

 readonly isNaN: boolean;
 ```

-"Not a Number".
+If true, the value of this expression is "Not a Number".

 A value representing undefined result of computations, such as `0/0`,
 as per the floating point format standard IEEE-754.

 Note that if `isNaN` is true, `isNumber` is also true (yes, `NaN` is a
 number).

-If this expression is a symbol, this lookup also causes binding to a definition.

 </MemberCard>